Yapppy/Frankly-Thinking/_posts/2023-01-11-being-brief-the-secret-rule-to-communication.md

 tags: Communication
 ---

-<summary> By talking less, you can achieve more without wasting your breath. </summary>
+<summary> By talking less, you can achieve more.
+In this case, you plan your communications and avoid wasting resources like time and effort.</summary>
 <!--more-->